-Practitioners of Capoeira gather in a circle, called a roda, and those who surround the contestants sing, clap and play musical instruments such as the berimbau (string instrument) and drums.
-Then the contestants perform a movement called the Ginga (jinga), where they move around each other, almost like a dance, in order to disorient their opponent.
-After this point it is open season on both opponents, as contestants leap into an array of deceptive offensive and defensive movements against each other.
-As one contestants leaves the circle another immediately takes his place.
+Practitioners of Capoeira gather in a circle, called a Roda, and those who surround the contestants sing, clap and play sacred, very specialized and handmade musical instruments such as the berimbau (string instrument) and drums.
+This music puts everyone into a meditative trance.
+Then the contestants perform a movement called the Ginga (Jinga), where they move around each other, almost like a dance, in order to disorient their opponent.
+After this point, it is open season on both opponents, as contestants leap into an array of deceptive offensive and defensive movements against each other.
+As one contestant leaves the circle another immediately takes his place.
 This interaction between the group continues until the group decides to disband.

 Its practitioners were able to create such force through their movements and surprise tactics that it was not uncommon for victims to be knocked out suddenly or die from it's blows.
 Users of this combat art might also place razors between their toes or used hidden knives to unmercifully deal with those who chose to cross their paths.

 On the numerous plantations of the Brazilian countryside, Africans practiced and used these methods.
 They would be able to practice this combat art, and refine their skills, in plain sight of their enslavers, because the beautiful songs, chants, specialized instruments and percussion that were played, surrounded and accompanied their "dances."

 Much like our Ancestors' practice of Santeria, where, they were not allowed to practice the health and healing practices of their ancient societies of the Voodun and Ifa, they hid their spiritual practice in plain site, using the very Catholic Saint icons and symbols of their enslavers .